 While parrots usually sing out of contentment, learning to read bird body language can help you better understand the meaning behind your parrot’s singing.

-Your parrot may sing and bob his head.
-This motion can indicate that your parrot wants food, but it may also indicate enthusiasm.
+The reason parrots bob their heads and sing is to indicate that they want food – but it may also indicate enthusiasm.
 Some parrots fluff out their cheek feathers past their beaks, another sign of contentment.

 Parrots have other ways of showing that they’re content or eager to see you.
 Many birds fluff up their feathers in greeting you (though this can also indicate that your parrot is feeling aggressive, so watch his body language carefully).
 This feather fluffing is sometimes accompanied by tail wagging and flipping in happiness.
 Some birds blush whenever something makes them happy, whether that’s food or just your presence.
 A parrot who is happy to see you may also stretch out one wing while looking in your direction.